 Since 1966, Tallahassee Community College has offered high-quality post-secondary education for the citizens of Leon, Gadsden and Wakulla counties, along with students from throughout the state, nation and abroad.
 With over 80 associate's degree and certificate programs, we offer hundreds of day and evening courses in traditional classrooms, as well as online, and self-paced instruction.
 TCC offers affordable and flexible education to ensure student success.

 Some of our Tallahassee Community College's degree and certification programs include computer programming and technology , accounting, manufacturing technology, criminal justice and nursing.

 TCC is recognized, annually, in Community College Week's Top 100 colleges for the number of associate degrees awarded.
 In 2013, TCC ranked first among two-year institutions nationwide in the total number of associate of arts degrees awarded.

-TCC's faculty provide a strong foundation for its many graduates moving on to Florida State, Florida Agricultural & Mechanical universities and other four-year institutions.
+TCC's faculty provide a strong foundation for its many graduates moving on to Florida State University, Florida Agricultural & Mechanical University and other four-year institutions.
 Nearly 75 percent of TCC's A. A. graduates transfer into the State University System within a year, the highest percentage in the Florida community college system.

 TCC works closely with its University Partners: Flagler College, Embry-Riddle Aeronautical University, Barry University, Saint Leo University and Thomas University.
 Each school offers students the opportunity to earn a bachelor's degree without leaving the TCC campus.
 TCC also partners with FSU Panama City.

 TCC's faculty is committed to learning, student success and quality improvement.
 Many of our faculty members have received recognition from state and national organizations as being the finest in their field.